-- On the Home tab, click Mail Merge.
+- On the Tools menu, click Mail Merge.

-- If you selected individual contacts to include in the mail merge, click Only selected contacts.
-If you want to include all the contacts that are currently visible in the view, click All contacts in current view.
+- If you have selected individual contacts to include in the merge, click Only selected contacts.
+If you want to include all the contacts currently visible in the view, click All contacts in current view.

-- If you configured the List view so that it displays exactly the fields that you want to use in the mail merge, click Contact fields in current view.
-Otherwise, click All contact fields to make all of the contact fields available in the mail merge.
+- If you have configured the Phone List view so that it displays exactly the fields you want to use in the merge, click Contact fields in current view.
+Otherwise, click All contact fields to make all of the contact fields available in the merge.